-Tip Before the participants do the role play, it is helpful to first demonstrate how the conversation should go.
-You can ask for a volunteer to play S. Williams and you play the facilitator.
-Ask a participant to set a timer for 5 minutes.
-Repeat this and demonstrate a meeting with L. Oakley.
-This will allow participants to see how the process should work and will demonstrate that they should not be reading from the handouts.
+- ➤ Before the participants do the role play, it is helpful to first demonstrate how the conversation should go. - Ask for a volunteer to play S. Williams.
+The trainer plays the role of the facilitator. - > Ask a participant to set a timer for 5 minutes. - > Conduct the role play. - > Repeat this process to demonstrate a meeting with L. Oakley. - ➤ This will allow participants to see how the process should work and will demonstrate that they should not be reading from the handouts or book.